 Quadcopters are up in the air!
 (Jan 2014)

 Engineering students successfully built their quadcopters in Mobile Robotic Systems course offered in January 2014.
 All of the team flew their quads and had fun.

 Professor Ned Nielsen Opens Doors - And a Global View For Hundreds Of Engineering Students

-See the article about Professor Ned Nielsen and the international opportunities available for Calvin engineering students in the latest edition of the Spark.
+See the article about Professor Ned Nielsen and the international opportunities available for Calvin engineering students in the Spark.